paternogbc/site_pgb/content/publication/2016_Kollmann_Restoration ecology/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["restoration ecology", "functional ecology",]
+tags = ["restoration ecology", "functional ecology"] featured = true

 # Links (optional).
 url_pdf = "https://onlinelibrary.wiley.com/doi/abs/10.1111/rec.12422"